Transmutable/tiny-memex/INSTALLATION.md

 These instructions are for the 64 bit version of Raspberry Pi OS Lite released on January 28th 2022 running on a Raspberry Pi 4 B.

+When you receive your Tiny Memex from Trevor these steps will have been already completed and you don't need to go any further.
+This document is for setting up a brand new RPOS installation.

 ## Raspberry OS configuration